nits2010/DataStructureAlgo/DSA_Pattern/Pattern 01_Sliding Window.md

 <b>Time complexity: </b> Since for every element of the input array, we are calculating the sum of its next `K` elements, the time complexity of the above algorithm will be `O(N*K)` where `N` is the number of elements in the input array.

-#### Can we find a better solution?
+#### Can we find a better solutionMimicPQ?
 Do you see any inefficiency in the above approach?

 The inefficiency is that for any two consecutive subarrays of size `5`, the overlapping part (which will contain four elements) will be evaluated twice.